cylc/cylc-doc/src/user-guide/running-workflows/reflow.rst

 Triggering a New Flow
    ``cylc trigger --flow=new ID``

-   This triggers the task with a new flow number.
+   This triggers the task with a new, incremented flow number.

    The new flow will re-run tasks that already ran in previous flows.